mueedqadri/course_compass/README.md

 * [Abdul Mueed Qadri](ab291996@dal.ca) - *(Collaborator)*

-## Getting Started

-[Milan Ganesh Acharya](ml650738@dal.ca)'s Git repository can be found [here](https://github.com/5709group9/group9_course_compass/tree/milan_achar)

 ## Testing of Schedule

-The feature that I chose for Assignment 3 is the displaying of Schedule.
 The Schedule can be accessed [here](https://course-compass-frontend.herokuapp.com/schedule).
-The Schedule feature is dependent on the Login feature, which is being developed by another team member.
+The Schedule feature is dependent on the Login feature.
 As of submission of this file, the Login feature is yet to be completed.
 So for the purpose of this assignment, the value for User ID is hard-coded in the GET request being made by the application.
 As seen in the snippet below, the user ID '1' has been hard-coded, but the application is able to handle any user ID specified.
 This temporary drawback will be handled once the code of the dependent feature is ready and integrated.

 ```